ScriptBasic/WinPBX/docs/CPrint Class/00-Index.md

 #### Return value

 LONG.
-The width, in world units, of the printable area of the page..
+The width, in world units, of the printable area of the page.
 If there is not a printer attached, it returns 0.

 # <a name="GetVerticalUnits"></a>GetVerticalUnits